TimKam/empathic-jason/README.md

             benefit(10, "Show university ad").
             benefit(2, "Show community college ad").

-    The utility mappings of the persuader are labeled *revenue*; the mappings of the mitigator are labelled *benefit* to highlight the differences in impact on the agents (economic impact on the persuader; impact on well-being of the individual the mitigator is proxying).
+    The utility mappings of the persuader are labeled *revenue*, while the mappings of the mitigator are labelled *benefit* to highlight the differences in impact on the agents (economic impact on the persuader; impact on well-being of the individual the mitigator is proxying).
     However, we assume that *revenue* and *benefit* are measured in comparable units.
     Each agent starts with its own utility mapping in their *belief base*.
     The utility mapping of the other agent needs to be received at runtime.